Engineering Science (ESC) Courses

 ESC 213 Strength of Materials (3-0) 3 hrs.

 A study of the basic concepts of strength of materials; stress and strain in external loading, shear and torsion; centroids and moments of inertia; shear, moment, and stress in beams; load, shear, and moment diagrams; design and deflection of beams (statically determinate and indeterminate); combined stresses; welded, bolted and riveted joints.
 Prerequisite: ESC 211.
 View Course Syllabus

 This course is designed as the introductory course in linear circuit analysis normally offered to engineering students in the sophomore year.
 It provides an introduction to the theory of circuit analysis.
 Subject areas include Kirchhoff's Laws, node and mesh analysis, source transformation, Thevenin and Norton theorems, RC, RL, and RLC circuits, sinusoidal response, phasors, and power.
 An introduction to op-amps is included.
 There is a strong emphasis on problem solving in the course.
 Prerequisite: PHY 152.
 View Course Syllabus

 ESC 235 Thermodynamics (3-0) 3 hrs.

-First and second laws of thermodynamics.
-Thermodynamic processes as applied to perfect gases and pure substances.
-Energy analysis of heat engines including Carnot, Otto, Diesel, and Stirling.
-Brayton cycle, gas turbines, and jet propulsion.
-Rankine cycle and power plants.
-Heat pumps and refrigeration systems.
+This is a first course in thermodynamics.
+It introduces the student to the fundamental concepts of thermodynamics.The topics covered are: first and second laws of thermodynamics, thermodynamic processes as applied to perfect gases and pure substances, energy analysis of heat engines including Carnot, Otto, Diesel, and Stirling, Brayton cycle, gas turbines, jet propulsion, Rankine cycle, power plants, heat pumps, and refrigeration systems.
 Prerequisites: MAT 271.
 View Course Syllabus